OTBProject/OTBProject/docs/tutorial.md

 #### Starting Out

 Before being able to modify configurations or other data for the bot, you need to run it once so that it can set up all the files it needs.
-It will not actually connect to Twitch however, because it does not have your account information, so you can stop the bot after the window pops up.
+It will not actually connect to Twitch or Beam however, because it does not have your account information, so you can stop the bot after the window pops up.
 It may take several seconds for the window to pop up the first time you run the bot.

 #### Finding Your Installation Directory